 Servant leaders take charge.
 For example, when a team member fails to complete a task, the servant leader joins hand and leads them as an equal member of the team rather than only supervising.
 This defines servant leadership.
 They set examples for others to equally participate and support the team in times of need.

 The strength of the team is each individual member.
 The strength of each member is the team. ~Phil Jackson

 Teamwork is the dream work.
 And better teamwork stems from active collaboration.
 A servant leader believes in collaboration and encourages the team to collaborate more.
 They conduct townhalls or regular meetings and emphasize the importance of cooperation.

 They Believe in Feedback

 It takes humility to seek feedback.
 It takes wisdom to understand it, analyze it, and appropriately act on it.~Stephen Covey

 Servant leaders respect everyone's opinion and seek genuine feedback.
 They gather feedback to improve, analyze, and monitor all the activities in the workplace.
 They advocate the importance of feedback and builds a culture that believes in it.
 They empower everyone in the room by giving constructive feedback and keeping tabs on the work processes for the organization's overall improvement.

-As you can see, servant leadership is all about serving others and to root for them when they need you.
+As you can see, servant leadership is all about serving others and rooting for them when they need you.
 We follow our leaders, not for them but for ourselves.
 When you fulfill that need, you build undying loyalty and trust.

-Do comment your views on servant leadership. let us know why it is important in today's time.
+Do comment on your views on servant leadership.
+Let us know why it is important in today's time.